Don’t Settle for a Lemon

 Don't let a defective vehicle impact your safety and peace of mind.
 Get in contact with our Lemon Law attorneys at CA Lemon Law Firm to learn more about your rights and what options may be available to you based on your situation.

 The lawyers at CA Lemon Law Firm exclusively focus on claims that qualify under the California Lemon Law.
-If you believe you are driving a lemon, call (818) 960-1550 to schedule a free consultation.

 Your Rights When Purchasing a Lemon in California